Strong Neighbourhoods grants

-Applications should focus on at least one of these five areas:
+Applications should dive into at least one of these five categories:

-- Leadership – Opportunities for neighbours to share skills with each other
+- Leadership – Empower your neighbours to share their skills

-- Social offerings – Providing activities for neighbours to have fun together!
+- Social fun – Create activities or an event for neighbours to have a blast together!

-- Aesthetics – Enhancing the appearance of a neighbourhood
+- Aesthetics – Elevate the look and feel of your neighbourhood

 Grant money can be used for: